miklosme/papers/src/app/home.md

+# Daily Digest (January 3, 2025)

+Attention all AI enthusiasts!
+We've got a jam-packed lineup of cutting-edge research to dive into today.
+Let's kick things off with a deep dive into the world of multi-agent reinforcement learning.

+Are your Q-learning agents playing nice?
+[A new study](https://papers.miklos.dev/2501.00160) reveals that even the simplest independent Q-learning setups can lead to unexpected dynamics.
+Those apparent moments of cooperation?
+They might just be temporary phases, not true equilibrium.
+And watch out for those high discount factors – they could send your agents into an oscillating frenzy!

+But fear not, because we've got solutions on deck.
+The [M2I2 framework](https://papers.miklos.dev/2501.00312) is here to revolutionize how agents share and process information.
+With masked state modeling and a clever Dimensional Rational Network, your agents will be communicating like pros in no time.

+Speaking of efficiency, who doesn't love a good symmetry?
+[Researchers have cracked the code](https://papers.miklos.dev/2501.01136) on embedding symmetries into systems that don't naturally have them.
+This could be a game-changer for scaling up your multi-agent setups.

+Now, let's talk exploration.
+The [PIMAEX reward function](https://papers.miklos.dev/2501.01266) is turning heads by incentivizing agents to influence each other towards novel discoveries.
+It's like a treasure hunt, but for AI!

+In the world of practical applications, [multi-agent LLMs are making waves in engineering education](https://papers.miklos.dev/2501.01205).
+Imagine a virtual dream team of experts guiding students through complex capstone projects.
+The future of learning is looking bright, folks.

+But wait, there's more!
+We've got insights on [market equilibrium in networked systems](https://papers.miklos.dev/2501.00191), [controlling spatial behavior of swarms](https://papers.miklos.dev/2501.00110), and even [a new framework for educational AI inspired by von Neumann](https://papers.miklos.dev/2501.00083).

+And for those unexpected moments?
+The [Unexpected Encoding Scheme](https://papers.miklos.dev/2501.01140) has your agents covered, sharing surprises to adapt on the fly.

+We'll wrap things up with a mind-bending connection between [Mean Field Games and Population Games](https://papers.miklos.dev/2501.01389), optimizing how agents update their strategies in large-scale systems.

+That's all for now, but stay tuned – the world of multi-agent AI is moving fast, and we'll be here to keep you in the loop!

 # Daily Digest (January 1, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a groundbreaking paper that's about to revolutionize the way we think about [multi-agent navigation](https://papers.miklos.dev/2412.20233).
 Imagine a swarm of robots, each with a mind of its own, effortlessly gliding through space to reach their goals.
 No central mastermind pulling the strings, just pure decentralized brilliance!